 Student Placement Testing.
-New students and transfer students are required to take the COMPASS Test prior to enrollment.
+New students and transfer students are required to take the ACCUPLACER Test prior to enrollment.
 Former students who do not have placement test scores on record may need to be tested.
 Students returning to FPCC after a two-year absence will be retested.
 The results of the test are used to make recommendations for programs of study and courses that will be most appropriate for the students' skill levels.
-The COMPASS Test results and the recommendations will be given to the student prior to enrollment in classes.
+The ACCUPLACER Test results and the recommendations will be given to the student prior to enrollment in classes.
 Students can expect to enroll in the recommended coursework based on their test results.

 All new freshmen must score at the required grade level in the areas of reading, math or language to enroll in college level courses.
+ACT test scores from high school will be used for incoming freshmen.
 A student who scores below the required grade level will be placed in college preparation courses.
 Regular Student Admission.
-An applicant who is 17 years of age or older who has graduated from an accredited high school or has earned a GED certificate and has never attended a college or university may apply for admissions.
+An applicant who is 17 years of age or older who has graduated from an accredited high school or has earned a HiSET/GED certificate and has never attended a college or university may apply for admissions.
 New students will be required to show a valid driver's license or a form of legal identification prior to enrollment.
 The completed admissions process requires the student to submit the following documents:

 - 1. Completed Application for Admission Form - 2.
 Pay \$15.00 nonrefundable new student fee - 3.
-Official High School or High School Equivalency Diploma (HiSet) or an official GED transcript - 4.
+Official High School or High School Equivalency Diploma (HiSET) or an official GED transcript - 4.
 Declaration of Major form - 5.
 Tribal Enrollment Verification (when applicable) - 6.
-Placement Test
+Placement Test / ACT Test Scores